Continuous Combinatorics of Abelian Group Actions: The Twelve Tiles Theorem

-Finally, we note the amusing consequence of the Twelve Tiles Theorem that it is now possible to approach some problems in the descriptive set theory of countable Borel equivalence relations through a computer analysis.
-Indeed, some of the arguments of the following sections were motivated by computer studies.
+It is somewhat amusing to note that the twelve tiles theorem makes it possible to approach some problems in the descriptive set theory of countable Borel equivalence relations through a computer analysis.
+Indeed, some of the arguments of the following chapters were motivated by computer studies.